-This represents an obligatory amount payable by the Company to comply with the principles of Shariah.
-As approved by the Shariah Committee, the method to calculate zakat for the Company is based on the Adjusted Working Capital Method.
+This represents an obligatory amount upon meeting prescribed conditions, payable by the Company to the zakat authority to comply with the principles of Shariah as approved by the Shariah Committee.

 (y) Business combination under common control

 Business combinations under common control are accounted for using the predecessor method of accounting.
 Under the predecessor method of accounting, the income statements include the results of the acquired business from the date of combinations.
 The assets and liabilities of the acquired business are accounted for at the date of combination, based on the carrying amounts of the acquiree adjusted for alignment of accounting policies, if any.
 The cost of acquisition as of the date of the combination is taken to equity.